Final project requirements

 Can I use the satshakit/fabduino/raspberry pi for my final project?

 My final projects electronics is a tangle of wires but it works.
-So I guess this is it.
+Is this sufficient?

 Answer: No. Your final project must show integration of the skills beyond early stage prototyping.
 That includes arranging the wiring, use of connectors, etc.